TriRetr0/Wii-U-File-System-QT/README.md

 For Windows :

-Replace wfs-extract and wfs-file-injector by the .exe file in the releases page of wfslib repository and run :
+Replace wfs-extract and wfs-file-injector by the .exe file in the releases page of wfslib repository , rename it and run :

 `python3 main.py`